pingooio/pingoo/docs/configuration.md

 url: "/docs/configuration"
 ---

+# Configuration

+## Configuration directory

+Pingoo uses the `/etc/pingoo` directory to load and store its configuration files.

+Pingoo needs **read and write** access to its configuration directory.

 ## Configuration File

 pingoo checks for its configuration file in the following locations (in this order):
 - `pingoo.yml`
 - `/etc/pingoo/pingoo.yml`

 ## pingoo.yml reference